 This post may contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

 A delightful blend of Central American flair, Spanish influence, and ancient indigenous technique makes Salvadoran food a cuisine packed with vibrancy and flavor.

 Utilizing simple ingredients to make rich and filling meals, Salvadoran dishes remain largely unknown internationally, making the surprise of their heat, spice, and heartiness all the more satisfying.

-From the mountains to the coasts, Salvadoran cuisine is packed with fresh, colorful ingredients, which when cooked with plenty of love and passion, makes for some majestic dishes.
+From the mountains to the coasts, Salvadoran cuisine is packed with fresh, colorful ingredients, which when cooked with plenty of love and passion, make for some majestic dishes.

 So gear up for a culinary adventure of intrigue, flair, and heat, as a native writer guides us through 15 of El Salvador’s most popular and beloved foods.

 1 – Pupusas – Stuffed Tortillas / Flatbread

 Pupusas are one of El Salvador’s most popular meals.
 They are ideal for breakfast or as a quick snack on the go.

 Pupusas are simple tortillas made from corn or rice flour, stuffed with a wide array of flavorsome ingredients.

 Popular pupusas fillings include cheese, fried beans, pork rinds, or loroco, a native flower.
 Chicken and shrimp are also common fillings.